 Investigator: Leslie Sturmer and Natalie Anderson, UF/IFAS Shellfish Aquaculture Extension

-Objectives: By monitoring food availability, using chlorophyll as a proxy, in addition to increasing monitoring of water temperature and salinity at Cedar Key leases, insight on basic but key relationships between environmental factors and survival and health of cultured clams may be established.
-The plan adds chlorophyll a and phycoerythrin sensors to existing monitoring equipment to assess phytoplankton concentrations.
-Additional temperature and conductivity loggers will be deployed at the Gulf Jackson and Pelican Reef AUZs expanding thermal and salinity surveillance.
-HOBO temperature loggers will also be provided to growers at each AUZ to record bottom temperatures inside clam bags.
-Growers will be provided with access to real-time and archived data via the website, https://shellfish.ifas.ufl.edu/water-quality-monitoring/.
+Objectives: By monitoring food availability, using chlorophyll as a proxy, in addition to increasing monitoring of water temperature and salinity at Cedar Key leases, insight on basic but key relationships between environmental factors and survival and health of cultured clams may begin.
+Chlorophyll sensors will be added to existing monitoring stations to assess phytoplankton.
+Additional conductivity loggers will be deployed at the Gulf Jackson and Pelican Reef AUZs expanding thermal and salinity surveillance.
+HOBO temperature loggers will also be provided to growers to record bottom temperatures.
+Growers can access real-time and archived data via the website, https://shellfish.ifas.ufl.edu/water-quality-monitoring/.

 Investigator: Todd Osborne, UF/IFAS Soil, Water and Ecosystem Sciences Department

 Objectives: Organic matter in estuarine sediments is highly variable across space and time and exerts significant influence over major biogeochemical processes, such as oxygen consumption and sulfide production.
 Increased temperature can exacerbate already low oxygen conditions (hypoxia) and buildup of toxic sulfide gases in sediments, ultimately controlling growth and survival of hard clams.
-The objective of this work is to repeatedly measure sediment organic matter (SOM) over time at participating leases to enable the correlation of SOM and hypoxia or sulfide stress induced mortality during summer months.
-Six participating growers will sample sediment in triplicate monthly at three sites (active bag harvests) and one control site (easement) for four months.
+In this study, sediment organic matter (SOM) will be measured over time at participating leases to enable the correlation of SOM and hypoxia or sulfide stress induced mortality during summer months.
+Six participating growers will sample sediments monthly on leases at harvest and the easement (control).

 Investigator: Susan Laramore, Florida Atlantic University-Harbor Branch